bclins/bclins.github.io/fall25/math243/notes.md

 Wed, Oct 29 |             | **Midterm 2**
 Fri, Oct 31 |  [4.1][4.1] | Homogeneous Linear Equations

+### Mon, Oct 27

+Today we talked about the [midterm 2 review problems](midterm2review.pdf).
+We also went over the problems on the quiz about the trace-determinant plane.

 - - -

 ### Week 11 Notes